 Financial assets that are measured at cost or amortised cost are reviewed for objective evidence of impairment at the end of each reporting date.
-If there is objective evidence of impairment, an impairment loss is recognised in the income and expenditure account immediately.
+If there is objective evidence of impairment, an impairment loss is recognised in profit or loss immediately.

-Any reversals of impairment are recognised in the income and expenditure account immediately, to the extent that the reversal does not result in a carrying amount of the financial asset that exceeds what the carrying amount would have been had the impairment not previously been recognised.
+Any reversals of impairment are recognised in profit or loss immediately, to the extent that the reversal does not result in a carrying amount of the financial asset that exceeds what the carrying amount would have been had the impairment not previously been recognised.